AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 Depending on factors such as product types, price complexity and catalog size, SaaS price indexing may be the right solution for your store.
 Read over the following limitations and determine if this is a good solution for your site.

-Currently, for Live Search and Product Recommendations, SaaS price indexing supports Simple, Virtual, Configurable, and Bundle Dynamic product types.
+Currently, SaaS price indexing supports Simple, Virtual, Configurable, and Bundle Dynamic product types.
-Support for Downloadable, Gift Cards, and Bundle Fixed product types is expected in 2023.
+Support for Downloadable, Gift Cards, and Bundle Fixed product types is coming soon.

-Catalog Service supports all product types.

 SaaS price indexing supports base prices: